Allentown Premises Liability Attorneys

 What Should I Do if I Have Been Injured in Allentown or Elsewhere?

 There are some important things you should (and should not) do if you have been injured.
 First, seek immediate and appropriate medical attention for your injuries.
 Second, never sign any releases, or any other paperwork, without first having an attorney review.
-Third, contact an Allentown premises liability lawyer at Drake, Hileman & Davis, PC today by calling 888-777-7098 to discuss your legal rights and options.
+Third, contact an Allentown premises liability lawyer at Drake, Hileman & Davis, PC today by contacting us online or calling 888-777-7098 to discuss your legal rights and options.